CommWebTeam/gen_dw_format/wet3to4/README.md

 ### align-center

-The "align-center" class is replaced with "center-block" for the following tags:
+When converting from **WET 3 to WET 4**, the "align-center" class is replaced with "center-block" for the following tags:
 - div
 - img